andrewjwesson/news-sentiment-tracker/README.md

 ### fastText for Sentiment Analysis

-If using [FastText](https://fasttext.cc/) for sentiment analysis, install the Python module from Facebook Research's repository using ```pip``` as follows.
+If using [fastText](https://fasttext.cc/) for sentiment analysis, a simple ```pip install fasttext``` will not work - this [will pull an older version of the library](https://github.com/facebookresearch/fastText/issues/497).
+To install the latest version of the Python bindings for fastText, **install using the raw git clone** from Facebook Research repository as follows.

     $ git clone https://github.com/facebookresearch/fastText.git
     $ cd fastText
     $ pip3 install .

-The fastText library can then be imported into Python using the regular command:
+The fastText library can then be imported into Python using the command:

     import fastText

+Note the capitalization of ```T``` in the above import statement (as per the [fastText/python master](https://github.com/facebookresearch/fastText/tree/master/python)).

 ### Sentiment Models